In just a couple of hours from the city centre, these day trips will take you to some of Perth’s and Western Australia’s best attractions.

 Pinnacles 4WD Day Tour Adventure

-Experience the other-worldly landscape and strange rock formations in the Pinnacles Desert, on this unforgettable 4WD experience.
+Experience the strange rock formations in the Pinnacles Desert, on this unforgettable 4WD experience.
 You can also try your hand at sandboarding and enjoy an exhilarating off-road adventure across the massive sand dunes.
 Visit Caversham Wildlife Park and take a guided tour of a lobster farm.

 The town offers proximity to a number of beaches, and therefore it is a great location for bird watchers, surfers, divers, and swimmers.
 You can find surfing equipment, and kite or bike rentals in town – you can simply get out of the car and start the fun.